pavankonam/Pixel-Pastries/README.md

 python dataset_creation.py
 ```

-This script filters the raw Food-101 dataset and organizes it into train/, val/, and test/ folders for use during training and evaluation.
+This script filters the raw Food-101 dataset for use

 ## 🧠 Model Architecture
 The project implements a custom GAN built from scratch using TensorFlow and Keras: